stphgbbs/web_project_3/README.md

 Project 3: From Homeland to Homeland by Stephany Gibbs

 In this project I showcase hometowns from across the world, including my own hometown, Austin Tx.
-The project was created using the following techniques:
+The project was created using the following CSS techniques:

 -Flexbox
 -Responsive design